Skip to Main Content

 Lead Times, Day Rates, and the Indonesian Incentive Picture

-Jakarta offers some of Southeast Asia's most competitive crew costs combined with a deep, English-capable talent base.
+Here is what we have to work with.
+Jakarta gives some of Southeast Asia's most competitive crew costs combined with a deep, English-capable talent base.
 Plan crew bookings against the city's calendar and price the Indonesian incentive picture into the budget from day one.

-- Production designers and costume designers: 5–8 weeks for prep-heavy productions
+• Production designers and costume designers: 5–8 weeks for prep-heavy shoots

 Lead Times for Booking Key Roles